5.8. Port Validation¶

 Explanation of arguments:

-• --test : Build the port validation tests.
+: Build the port validation tests.--config Debug

-• --config Debug : Create a Debug build.
+: Create a Debug build.--target <target>

-• --name <name> : The name of the build.
+: The name of the build.
 Use a descriptive name following the recommendations on naming in section Preparing for a Build.
-If --name is not specified, the value for --target will be used as the name.
+If--name

-• --build: Build the generated project files.
+: Build the generated project files.

 5.8.3.2.
-Manually building with CMake
+Manually building with CMake¶

 5.8.3.3.
-Custom Build Environments
+Custom Build Environments¶

 The preferred method to build Connext DDS Micro is to use CMake.
 However, in some cases it may be more convenient, or even necessary, to use a custom build environment.
 Please refer to Custom Build Environments to learn how to import Connext DDS Micro code.